America’s Second Quarter Growth Revised Upward to 3.1 Percent

 The U.S. economy grew at a higher rate than expected in the second quarter, reflecting upturns in consumer spending and business investment.
-Gross domestic product (GDP) rose at an annual rate of 3 percent—the fastest pace in more than two years.
+Gross domestic product (GDP) was revised upward to 3.1 percent from the projected 3 percent.

 President Donald Trump has focused on a sustained 3 percent growth rate and believes it could go even higher.